webpack/webpack.js.org/src/content/guides/asset-management.md

 T> webpack uses a regular expression to determine which files it should look for and serve to a specific loader.
 In this case any file that ends with `.css` will be served to the `style-loader` and the `css-loader`.

 This enables you to `import './style.css'` into the file that depends on that styling.
-Now, when that module is run, a `<style>` tag with the stringified css will be inserted into the `<head>` of your html file.
+Now, when that module is run, a `<style>` tag with the stringified css will be inserted into the `<head>` of your HTML file.

 Let's try it out by adding a new `style.css` file to our project and import it in our `index.js`: